Lazio-R/BRIGHT-TV-VIEWERSHIP-ANALYTICS/README.md

 ## Tools & Technologies Used

 - Miro - for planning
-- Excel - to preview, inspect the data and create pivot charts
+- Excel - to preview, inspect the data and create pivot charts/tables
-- Snowflake - for processing the sql code and creating dashboard
+- Snowflake/Databricks - for processing the sql code
 - Canva - for presentation slides